Aliases for TOP1 Gene

 GeneCards Summary for TOP1 Gene

 TOP1 (Topoisomerase (DNA) I) is a Protein Coding gene.
-Diseases associated with TOP1 include Lung Cancer and Small Cell Cancer Of The Lung, Somatic.
-Among its related pathways are Apoptosis and survival Caspase cascade and Integrated Pancreatic Cancer Pathway.
+Diseases associated with TOP1 include Systemic Scleroderma and Crest Syndrome.
+Among its related pathways are Telomere C-strand (Lagging Strand) Synthesis and Cell cycle_Chromosome condensation in prometaphase.
 GO annotations related to this gene include poly(A) RNA binding and core promoter sequence-specific DNA binding.
 An important paralog of this gene is TOP1MT.

 UniProtKB/Swiss-Prot for TOP1 Gene

 Releases the supercoiling and torsional tension of DNA introduced during the DNA replication and transcription by transiently cleaving and rejoining one strand of the DNA duplex.
 Introduces a single-strand break via transesterification at a target site in duplex DNA.
 The scissile phosphodiester is attacked by the catalytic tyrosine of the enzyme, resulting in the formation of a DNA-(3-phosphotyrosyl)-enzyme intermediate and the expulsion of a 5-OH DNA strand.
-The free DNA strand then undergoes passage around the unbroken strand thus removing DNA supercoils.
+The free DNA strand then rotates around the intact phosphodiester bond on the opposing strand, thus removing DNA supercoils.
 Finally, in the religation step, the DNA 5-OH attacks the covalent intermediate to expel the active-site tyrosine and restore the DNA phosphodiester backbone (By similarity).
 Regulates the alternative splicing of tissue factor (F3) pre-mRNA in endothelial cells.
 Involved in the circadian transcription of the core circadian clock component ARNTL/BMAL1 by altering the chromatin structure around the ROR response elements (ROREs) on the ARNTL/BMAL1 promoter.

 Topoisomerases are ubiquitously expressed enzymes that overcome topological problems in genomic DNA, which can result from DNA replication, transcription and repair.
 Common problems such as knots and tangles are often resolved by topoisomerases.